Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 > - Expert — Structural/tabular formatting
 >

-Then, I ask the language model to determine which categories are complex enough to require an introductory preview.
+Then, I request the language model to determine which categories are complex enough to require an introductory preview.

 > User: Evaluate the conclusions you drew from the previous prompt.
 Determine which sections need a "Result" preview to be understood.
 >